 Residents of Zliten city are set to benefit from a massive infrastructural project aimed at rebuilding and restoring the infrastructural facilities destroyed during the 2011 Libyan civil war.

-The treaty will cover in excess of 2,400 hectares shall include the design and construction of the storm and sewer network, water network, telecommunication, power distribution and natural gas networks.
-Besides the corporation will also be constructing street lighting and the landscaping and green areas adjacent to the roadways.
+The treaty will cover in excess of 2,400 hectares and shall include the design and construction of the storm and sewer network, water network, telecommunication, power distribution, and natural gas networks.
+Besides the corporation will also be constructing street lighting and landscaping and green areas adjacent to the roadways.